 In addition to those who were listed, the Redwood Falls Nur-sery has also been involved in supporting that project.

-Page 2 of 2 - My apologies for inadvertently leaving them off the list.
+My apologies for inadvertently leaving them off the list.
 I am sure the Buckley clan would not have ever said anything, but they definitely deserve to be recognized.

 This is one of those good families in our community who do so much without asking for anything in return.
 They provide a great example for the rest of us.